-- Short-Term Momentum (1-month) – exhibits a reversal in returns(7)
+- Short-Term Momentum (1-month) – exhibits a reversal in returns(11)

-- Long-Term Momentum (3 to 5 years) – exhibits a reversal in returns(8)
+- Long-Term Momentum (3 to 5 years) – exhibits a reversal in returns(12)

-- Intermediate-Term Momentum (6-12 months) – exhibits a continuation in returns(9)
+- Intermediate-Term Momentum (6-12 months) – exhibits a continuation in returns(13)

 In short, both short-term and long-term momentum signal a future reversal in returns.
 In other words, one can expect these stocks to underperform.
-However, intermediate-term momentum provides a continuation of returns−the so-called “hot-hand”−and these stocks tend to outperform.
-We focus on this momentum measurement for Step 3.
+However, intermediate-term momentum provides a continuation of returns−the so-called “hot-hand.”
+We focus on this widely studied and well-established momentum measurement for Step 3.

 Although testing the “limited attention” hypothesis in the context of momentum is challenging, we’re lucky that finance professors have been hard at work.
-In a 2014 paper titled, “Frog-in-the-Pan: Continuous Information and Momentum,” Zhi Da, Umit Gurun, and Mith Awarachka find that high momentum firms with smooth, or “high-quality” momentum, tend to do better than those firms with choppy low-quality momentum.
-The results are summarized in Figure 3, which shows three-factor alpha estimates for long/short high-quality (“continuous”) and low-quality (“discrete”) momentum portfolios over various rebalance frequencies.(14)(15)
+In a 2014 paper titled, “Frog-in-the-Pan: Continuous Information and Momentum,” Zhi Da, Umit Gurun, and Mith Awarachka find that high momentum firms with smooth, or “high-quality” continuous momentum, tend to do better than those firms with choppy low-quality discrete momentum.
+The results are summarized in Figure 3, which shows three-factor alpha estimates for long/short high-quality (“continuous”) and low-quality (“discrete”) momentum portfolios over various rebalance frequencies.(17)(18)

 Recall that the proverbial frog-in-the-pan sits in a pool of water whose temperature is gradually increasing.
 Because the change in temperature is so slow, the frog has limited attention to the rising heat and he slowly boils to death.
 Similarly, investors have limited attention to the ongoing flow of uneventful, but reliable information, arriving continuously in small amounts regarding a stock.

-Steps 1 through 4 systematically identify stocks with the highest quality momentum and take advantage of momentum seasonality.
-We believe we have identified a form of momentum investing that intelligently incorporates the best research on the subject into a coherent and pragmatic investment approach.
+Steps 1 through 4 systematically identify stocks that we believe have the highest quality momentum.
+We believe our approach to momentum investing intelligently incorporates the best research on the subject into a coherent and pragmatic investment approach.
 But we can easily destroy the benefits of a reasonable investment process by mismanaging portfolio construction and “diworsifying” our active momentum exposure.
-Charlie Munger, at the 2004 Berkshire Hathaway Annual Meeting, sums up the problem nicely:
+We have a more extensive write-up on this problem in our Quantitative Value white paper, but Charlie Munger, at the 2004 Berkshire Hathaway Annual Meeting, sums up the problem nicely: